Need to know

 An added bonus of making your coffee at home is that you can use your leftover coffee grounds to make an excellent compost for the garden.
 The grounds are too acidic to use on their own, so mix with organic garden waste before you spread over your plants.

-Some might say that picking up a takeaway coffee on the way to work is the ultimate convenience: you don't have to spend time buying beans, grinding them at home, frothing milk or cleaning a machine.
+Some might say that picking up a takeaway coffee is the ultimate convenience: you don't have to spend time buying beans, grinding them at home, frothing milk or cleaning a machine.
 It's all happily done for you, by a smiling barista who'll probably wish you a pleasant start to your day.

 Another pro of cafe coffee is the social factor: sharing your coffee experience with a friend or colleague.
 Even the ritual of the morning walk to pick up your flat white can often be a highlight of your day.

-On the other hand, what if it's miserable outside or you physically can't get to the local cafe (or you just don't have one nearby)?
+It might also be miserable and raining outside or you physically can't get to the local cafe (or you just don't have one nearby)?
 Or perhaps you just really enjoy padding to the kitchen in your PJs to treat yourself immediately with a hot cup of caffeinated goodness… being able to take care of your coffee needs in the comfort of your own home has its benefits, too.